Grizedale forest walks

 Across the other side of the main road which runs through the forest is the visitors centre and cafe.
 This is where you will find the adventure playground and a covered picnic area.
 The Julia Donaldson trail is usually over the this side too as part of the Millwood trail.

-The millwood trail is another short trail with 0.75 and 1.5 miles options.
+The Millwood trail is another short trail with 0.75 and 1.5 miles options.
 These trails are generally pram friendly.
-Certainly the short loop that the Zog trail is on is.
+Certainly the short loop that the Gruffalo’s party trail was on is.
 It’s generally flat and the path that does go up hill in this section at least is short and possible with a pushchair or young children waling.

 Find more Pram friendly walks Lake District here.